William Morrow | 2018

 Cody Swift has one of the hottest true crime podcasts around, Time to Tell.
 It focuses on his search for what really happened to his two childhood best friends twenty-years earlier when they were killed and the intellectually-disabled target of their bullying, Sidney Noyce, is convicted of their murders.

 In the present day, Sidney Noyce (think Brendan Dassey, but slower,) has taken his own life in prison and then a new body is discovered at the same site the two boys’ were found decades before.
-Cody uses the renewed spotlight on the case to sell his podcast with the goal of finding the real killer.
+Cody uses the renewed spotlight on the case to find the real killer, but using his podcast to do it in the hopes that it’ll be a real money maker story.

 I love the idea, but the execution is severely lacking for me as a reader.